graijo/java-tutorial-for-beginners/README.md

 Polymorphism
 If one task is performed in different ways, it is known as polymorphism.
-In Java, we use method overloading and method overriding to achieve polymorphism. for example, speak() method- a cat speaks meow, dog barks woof,human speak language etc.
+In Java, we use method overloading(Static or Compile Time ) and method overriding (Dynamic or runtime) to achieve polymorphism. for example, speak() method- a cat speaks meow, dog barks woof,human speak language etc.